 Kids’ feet grow fast and unpredictably.
 The shoe dilemma — how to keep up with those ever-changing feet — has most parents simply relying on hand-me-downs or combing the shelves.
 That’s not the best option when it comes to hiking or backpacking boots, however.
 Out on the trail, ill-fitting shoes can be a disaster than can slow a hike or, worse, leave kids with blisters or other foot problems.
 So what should you look for when choosing the right hiking boots for your kids?
 Two words: comfort and stability.
 They will be pounding out some trail miles in these kicks so they have to want to wear them, but they will also be navigating tough terrain, so the boots will need to hold their own and protect those precious feet too.

-With those principles in mind, here are three options for three different budgets and sets of objectives.
+With those principles in mind, here are some of our favorite hiking boots for kids.

 This all-terrain hiking sneaker boot is great for the playground, or for a hike on your local trail.
 It's waterproof.
 It's lightweight.
 And it has great traction and a bungee-cord lace system that won't cause shoelace headaches.

 This cute all-terrain sneaker has an upper made of PU-coated leather to keep water out.
 It’s lined with lightweight, breathable mesh to keep little feet from sweating and overheating.
 And the rubber outsole guarantees solid traction.